 Why do you need to define the buying committee?

-The “black box factor” is a situation when you went through several discovery calls with the Champion.
-You see his excitement, get an inquiry, and send the proposal hoping to close the deal.
+You see Champion’s excitement, get an inquiry, and send the proposal hoping to close the deal.
 But then you hear “No” without having a clue why have you lost the deal.

-When you know the typical buying committee structure, you’ll be able to warm up all the buying committee members, prepare the content that might motivate them to approve your deal and engage with them timely.
+When you know the typical buying committee structure, you’ll be able to warm up all the buying committee members, prepare the content that might motivate them to approve your deal, and engage with them timely.

-2. You’ll improve the efficiency of your lead generation campaigns.
+2. Improve the efficiency of your campaigns.